fergald/acroyoga/tokyo.md

 but is still a good group to join if you want to do acroyoga in Tokyo as a visitor or resident.

+## Is this out of date?

+I last checked this page 2023-02-13.